Frequently Asked Questions

 Since insurance policies vary for everyone, you should contact your insurance company as soon as possible to see if you’re covered.
 If you do not wish to file a claim, we can work with you directly to make sure you receive the restoration services you need, as soon as you need them.

-How Much Does It Cost to Fix Water Damage?
+How Much Does It Cost To Fix Water Damage?

 The cost of water damage restoration will depend on not only the extent of overall damage but the type of water that did the damage.
 Why?
 Put simply, the level of contamination in the water will determine the types of materials needed to properly perform water restoration.

-What Are The Most Common Causes of Water Damage?
+What Are the Most Common Causes of Water Damage?

 While water damage can be caused by many different things, appliance leaks, burst pipes, plumbing leaks, roof leaks, and flooding from natural disasters are most common.